Sailing from Iceland

-Our expedition began in Isafjordur, a small town of a couple of thousand Icelanders nestled in the West fjords.
+Our Iceland to Greenland cruise began in Isafjordur, a small town of a couple of thousand Icelanders nestled in the West fjords.
 Our “crew” of paddlers and sailors, hailed from all corners of the world – Finland, Iceland, Australia the UK and the USA.
 After a quick kayak fit-out and gear allocation we set off to a nearby fjord for our first night aboard.
 Taking advantage of the long summer days and the shelter of the fjord, we went for our first paddle in the late twilight on silky smooth waters.

 Early the next morning, we took a short stroll on an island traditionally used for farming that now doubled as a bird sanctuary and home style café.
 The sanctuary has been a huge success and we had to follow a well-defined path to stay clear of the nesting turns and puffin burrows!
 After our morning tea of home baked cake and fresh brewed coffee, the winds conveniently subsided.
 We grabbed the opportunity to circumnavigate the island by kayak.
 While there were lots of birds ashore, there were even more in the water.
 We spent the rest of the morning paddling amongst rafts of thousands of puffins, Terns darting above and a few lazy harbor seals resting on shore.
 Our afternoon was spent crossing to Hornstrandir nature reserve, aided by sails and accompanied by the blows of several pods of feeding whales.
 Some surfacing within meters of our sailing yacht!